MeintheMachine66/Building-AI-Idea/README.md

 ## Acknowledgments

-Libraryh3lp is a fantastic messaging platform that I (and many other libraries) use on a regular basis.
+Libraryh3lp is a fantastic messaging platform that I (and many other librarians) use on a regular basis.
 It is an effective, intuitive library tool.
 However, I think it could be improved with the use of an AI powered chatbot.